adamsilver/fdpb/02-a-checkout-flow.md

 - By submitting information frequently, we can save user's information in a more granular fashion.
 If a user drops out we can, for example, send them an email prompting them to complete their order.
 - Conversely, a long form increases the chance of a page time out or the computer freezing.
 This is what happens to Daniel, the lead character in “I, Daniel Blake”[^2].
 With declining health and having never used a computer, it freezes and he loses his data.
 In the end, he gives up.
 - It adds a sense of progression and increases momentum because the user is constantly moving forwards step by step.
-- It lets you design interfaces that captalise on maximal  screen space — interfaces that wouldn't work so well if part of a large form.
+- It lets you design interfaces that captalise on maximal  screen space—interfaces that wouldn't work so well if part of a large form.
 We'll see an example of this in the next chapter, when we design a seat chooser.

 ## Flow And Order